dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 </html>
 ```

 Now for the Azure Functions backend code.
-This is a JavaScript HTTP Azure Function with the method set to GET.
+This is a JavaScript HTTP Azure Function with the method set to `GET`.
 Tokens are passed from the frontend code above in a URL parameter.

 Note, this initial block of constants should not normally be included in the main code (if only to stop you accidently checking your secrets into GitHub).
 Rather it’s good practice to place them in the Function App Service’s Settings and reference them from the code.